Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Introduction

-Recent advances in machine learning have furthered research in this general approach \cite{Worden:12,noel2017nonlinear}.
-NARMAX (Non-linear AutoRegressive Moving Average with eXogenous inputs) \cite{chen1989representations}, neural networks \cite{gonzalez1998identification} \cite{takeishi2017learning} \cite{wehmeyer2018time} \cite{yeung2019learning}, equation-free methods \cite{kevrekidis2003equation} \cite{kevrekidis2009equation}, and Laplacian spectral analysis \cite{giannakis2012nonlinear} are among other data-driven methods that have been used in system identification problems.
-Sparse regression-based methods have also been studied in recent literature to identify ordinary \cite{brunton2016discovering} \cite{chen2017network} and partial \cite{rudy2017data}\cite{schaeffer2017learning}\cite{rudy2019data} differential equations.
+While numerous approaches to the problem of PDE system identification exist in many different settings or applications, they can be loosely categorized in terms of the {\it a priori} information required for their implementation.
+On one hand, we can view the problem as one of ``statistical pattern recognition'' \cite{Worden:07} whereby certain properties of the response data (referred to in the literature as ``features'') are used to detect and then classify the response as coming from a particular state of the structure, e.g., nonlinearities, dispersion, etc. Recent advances in machine learning have furthered research in this general approach \cite{Worden:12,noel2017nonlinear}.
+NARMAX (Non-linear AutoRegressive Moving Average with eXogenous inputs) \cite{chen1989representations}, neural networks \cite{gonzalez1998identification,takeishi2017learning, wehmeyer2018time, yeung2019learning}, equation-free methods \cite{kevrekidis2003equation, kevrekidis2009equation}, and Laplacian spectral analysis \cite{giannakis2012nonlinear} are among other data-driven methods that have been used in system identification problems.
+Sparse regression-based methods have also been studied in recent literature to identify ordinary \cite{brunton2016discovering, chen2017network} and partial \cite{rudy2017data, schaeffer2017learning, rudy2019data} differential equations.
 However, these methods often require significant amounts of data for training, involve tuning a large number of parameters, and can be computationally expensive.
-Another key challenge with the associated data models lies in capturing the target aspects of a structural response while ignoring those due to covariates (e.g., noise, temperature variations, etc.) \cite{Sohn:02}.
-A model that is unable to distinguish among these sources will produce an unacceptably high number of ``false positives,'' mis-categorizing other influences on the system response as being a specific condition of the structure, such as damaged medium, dispersive system, etc.
+Another key challenge with the associated data models lies in capturing the target aspects of the measured response data while ignoring those due to covariates (e.g., measurement noise, temperature variations, etc.) \cite{Sohn:02}.
+A model that is unable to distinguish among these sources will produce an unacceptably high number of errors (e.g., ``false positives'') mis-categorizing other influences on the system response as being a specific condition of the system.